 Sometimes a rash appears quite suddenly about 6 weeks after infection.
 It may appear on your body, face, arms and often on the palms and soles of your feet.

 The type of rash and how large it is varies from person to person and even on different parts of the body of the same person.
 It may be very obvious but it may be so mild that you don't notice it.
 It rash lasts up to 4–6 weeks and often disappears as suddenly as it appeared.

 There may also be one or more of the following symptoms:

 - hair loss

 - general tiredness

-- flat warty growths in the genital or anal region.
+- flat warty growths in your genital or anal area.

 Treatment is still effective and can prevent further damage, but will not repair any damage that has already taken place.
 Tertiary syphilis is not infectious and can be avoided by treatment at an earlier stage.